Skip to content

 What are the LMS Camp hours?

-Extended before care and after care are avaliable.
-Before care at 8 a.m. and after care until 5 p.m.
+Extended before care and after care are available for an additional charge.
+Before care at 8:15 a.m. and after care until 5 p.m.

 What does a typical day look like?